General Inquiry Email

 - Post the sign on the property so that it is visible to the public.

-- Leave the sign on the property until the appeal period has been completed.
+- Leave the sign on the property until the Decision has been made.

 Once you submit your application, a public hearing will be set within 30 days of the date of submission.